-Given the interim data needs identified by the SCG, likely data standards in the short to mid term will oblige flag states to collect and report commercial fishery data including annual catch estimates and catch and effort data.

-The interim data standards agreed by PrepCon for WCPFC should be formulated to reflect member State capacity, whilst not compromising the quality or completeness of required data.
+Given the interim data needs identified by the SCG, likely data standards in the short to mid term will require flag states to collect and report commercial fishery data including annual catch estimates and catch and effort data to an agreed scale and resolution.
+These data standards should be formulated to reflect member State capacity, whilst not compromising the quality or completeness of required data.
 The CCSBT recommended that care be taken not to establish hurdles which might limit the level / quality of data submitted.
-In the short term, timely submission of accurate data would have a higher priority than having the data delayed to conform to a designated reporting standard.
-Information submitted alongside reported data documenting methodologies and processes used to collect and to collate data will be essential, particularly in instances where standards are not fully adopted or deviation from standards has been unavoidable.
+In the short term, timely submission of accurate data should have a higher priority than having the data delayed to conform to a designated reporting format.

+The information submitted alongside reported data (methodologies and processes used to collect and to collate data) will be essential particularly in instances where standards are not fully adopted or deviation from standards has been unavoidable as is likely in the case of both the Philippines and Indonesia.